DuckDefense/duck/README.md

 The idea of the game is, just as in Pokemon, to capture monsters, train them, and ultimately defeat the strongest guy in the region.

 ######Installing
-- To install the game you should first go and download any program which can host a database. ([WAMP](http://www.wampserver.com/en/), [XAMPP](https://www.apachefriends.org/index.html), etc)
+- To install the game you should first go and download any program which can host a database. ([WAMP](http://www.wampserver.com/en/), [XAMPP](https://www.apachefriends.org/index.html), [MySQL Server](https://dev.mysql.com/downloads/mysql/), etc)
 - When the installation is complete open up either the XAMPP Control Panel and start both Apache and MySql, or right click on the WAMP icon and enable all services.
 - Open your preffered browser and go to the following address: [localhost/phpmyadmin](localhost/phpmyadmin)
 - Create a new table called `ripoff`, you can give this a custom name, but you'll have to alter a few more settings